calum74/econv/README.md

 If `value<restrict` is false, then value lies between `residue` and `range-1`.
 Thus we subtract `residue` from `value` and `range`, preserving our invariant that `value` is between `0` and `range-1`.

 ## Analysis
 The only place this algorithm loses entropy is in the comparison `value<restrict`, which yields a smaller random variable in both cases.
+After testing `value<restrict`, we either have a random number between `0` and `restrict-1`, or a random number between `restrict` and `range-1`.

 The amount of entropy lost by this comparison is given by the [binary entropy function](https://en.wikipedia.org/wiki/Binary_entropy_function).

 Entropy loss per comparison = `-plgp - (1-p)lg(1-p)`